-This project is exploring how to productively coordinate instruction around data, statistics, modeling, and inference in middle grades mathematics and science classes.
-We will conduct design-based research to develop and study innovative tools that support students to generate knowledge about ecological systems by using models of variability to make inferences.
+This project is exploring how to productively coordinate instruction around data, statistics, modeling, and inference in middle grades mathematics and science classes to support students to develop competencies in statistical model-based inference.
+We are conducting design-based research to develop and study innovative tools that support students to generate knowledge about ecological systems by using models of variability to make inferences.

 Data models of variability inform inferences within STEM communities across disciplines.
-Making inferences from models of variability is an increasingly important learning goal for both science and mathematics education.
-For STEM professionals, these inferences involve interdisciplinary networks of ideas and practices that emerge from local questions and problems.
+Making inferences that are informed by models of variability is an increasingly important learning goal for both science and mathematics education.
+For STEM professionals, though, these inferences involve interdisciplinary networks of ideas and practices that emerge from local questions and problems.
 But institutional boundaries in schools separate mathematics and science disciplines in ways that undermine interdisciplinarity, and students are rarely supported to develop a coherent image of how ideas and practices from different disciplinary communities inform one another.